Taxi Tip¶

 plt.show()

-Convert categorical variable into dummy/indicator variables¶
+Convert categorical variables into dummy/indicator variables¶

 df = pd.get_dummies(df, columns=categorical_columns, drop_first=True)